isw-kudos/huddo-docs/docs/boards/troubleshooting/docker.md

       Repository: https://github.com/kubernetes/ingress-nginx
     -------------------------------------------------------------------------------

 As of 0.22.0 the Ingress controller rewrite-target definition changed.
-If Boards is installed at a context root, the format must include the regular expression like below.
-This is already the default in the `kudos-boards-cp-2.0.1.tgz` chart.
+If Boards is installed at a context root, the format must include a regular expression which is now set as the default as of the helm chart v2.0.1.
+We recommend using the latest `kudos-boards-cp-3.0.0.tgz` which includes all required annotations (including socket.io cookie fix).

-    webfront:
-      ingress:
-        path: /boards/(.*)
-        annotations:
-          nginx.ingress.kubernetes.io/rewrite-target: /$1

-    core:
-      ingress:
-        path: /api-boards/(.*)
-        annotations:
-          nginx.ingress.kubernetes.io/rewrite-target: /$1
-          # Default annotations below which should be included such that they are not overwritten
-          nginx.ingress.kubernetes.io/proxy-body-size: 50m
-          nginx.ingress.kubernetes.io/proxy-read-timeout: "3600"
-          nginx.ingress.kubernetes.io/proxy-send-timeout: "3600"
-          nginx.ingress.kubernetes.io/affinity: cookie
-          # Flag the cookie as secure - fix SameSite=none issue
-          nginx.ingress.kubernetes.io/session-cookie-path: /api-boards; Secure
+---

+## Customizing Boards Context Root

+If you wish to deploy boards at a path other than `/boards` & `/api-boards` please see [this example file](/assets/config/kubernetes/custom-context-root.yaml) of all the variables to merge into your YAML config file.

+---

+## Rich Text not editable (No real time updates)

+Some deployments may encounter an issue where you are unable to edit the rich text of a card, or you do not see any real time updates.
+If this is the case, it is likely that the socket is unable to connect or authenticate.
+Please update to the latest Boards helm chart (`kudos-boards-cp-3.0.0.tgz` or `kudos-boards-5.0.0.tgz`) which includes new annotations for increased browser cookie security requirements.

+> Note: if you have a `core.annotations` section in your yaml configuration our updates will be overwritten.
+Custom annotations should only be required when customizing the context root as per above.
+Please remove the `annotations` section otherwise.